mani-punnam/AI-Projects/AI Video Calling/readme.md

 1.Background Removing:

-  i) This project is built up on Mask R_CNN Model. ii)
+    i) This Module is built up on Mask R_CNN Model. ii) i used the Keras API Embedded with TensorFlow Library.

+ 2.Palm Detection:

+    i)